MarcoDDM/tarot/README.md

 # About
-This is a simple Tarot game developed for learn ReactJS and Redux.
+This is a simple Tarot game developed to learn ReactJS and Redux.

 ## Installation